ooni/probe/docs/source/manual/ooniprobe.rst

     Disable writing to disk

 -g, --no-geoip
-    Disable geoip lookup on start
+    Disable geoip lookup on start.
     The IP address of the user executing ooniprobe is not excluded from the reports.

 -s, --list